Category: Advice

 What this looks like in practice

-That’s not unusual.
+When you start from zero, it can sound difficult.
+But the above example is not exceptional at all.
 It’s what happens when the content matches what people are actually looking for.

 Don’t get stuck in the cycle of a new site every few years to fix an inbound lead problem.